darksylinc/colibrigui/Readme.md

 Any Pull Request or Ticket must be submitted to Github repo and must not break hg-git interoperability (you have to do very weird git branch stuff to break it).

+Originally this project was called "Crystal Gui", however googling around revealed this name was already taken by something completely unrelated.
+To prevent clashing, it was thus renamed to Colibri Gui, which doesn't seem to clash with anything at the time of the rebrand.

 Goals
 =====